ethanwhite/nescent-sabbatical-proposal/proposal.md

 I will be developing software as part of this proposal, but I will be handling all of the development myself and therefore will not require IT support (though I greatly look forward to the possibility of interacting with this group).
-I will require only a Linux workstation.

 I and my lab have a long history of open science activities including the publication of data and software under open source licenses.
 In fact, this entire proposal was developed in the open on GitHub under a CC-BY license (https://github.com/ethanwhite/nescent-sabbatical-proposal).
-See my group's GitHub repositories for more examples: http://github.com/weecology).
 The EcoData Retriever is released under an MIT License (an approved OSI open source license) and all code developed during this project will be released under MIT or compatible licenses.

 Anticipated Results
 -------------------
-I anticipate that this proposal will result in 2-3 new major releases of the Retriever.
+I anticipate that this proposal will result in 2-3 major releases of the Retriever.
 This will include substantial expansions and improvements of the website (http://ecodataretriever.org) and associate documentation.
-In addition, the rOpenSci team and I are planning do work on wrapping the Retriever's command line interface for their system to allow it to be used from inside of R.
+In addition, the rOpenSci team and I are planning to wrap the Retriever's command line interface for their system to allow it to be used from inside of R.
 This work will likely occur during my sabbatical and will result in a new R package published on CRAN.